-- 1. For GracefulShutdownListener to work correctly, its messageArrived() event handler must see the original value that has arrived through the input channel.
-Since some event listeners may alter the messages as they pass through the listeners it is advisable to add the GracefulShutdownListener first to the list of listeners on each dataflow processor. - 2.
-Also, graceful shutdown will not work for those rare operators that have listeners, which turn control messages into plain value messages in the controlMessageArrived() event handler. - 3.
-Third and last, load-balancing architectures, which use multiple operators reading messages off a shared channel (queue), will also prevent graceful shutdown to work properly.
-You may consider using forked operators instead, by setting the maxForks property to a value greater than 1.
-Another alternative is to manually split the message stream into multiple channels, each of which would be consumed by one of the original operators.
+- 1. For GracefulShutdownListener to work correctly, its messageArrived() event han see the original value that has arrived through the input channel.
+Since some even listeners may alter the messages as they pass through the listeners it is advisable the GracefulShutdownListener first to the list of listeners on each dataflow process. - 2.
+Also, graceful shutdown will not work for those rare operators that have listeners turn control messages into plain value messages in the controlMessageArrived() handler. - 3.
+Third and last, load-balancing architectures, which use multiple operators reading messages off a shared channel (queue), will also prevent graceful shutdown to w properly.
+You may consider using forked operators instead, by setting the maxl property to a value greater than 1.
+Another alternative is to manually split the me stream into multiple channels, each of which would be consumed by one of the c operators.